ema-/patient-context-vectors/README.md

 `python charts.py`

-### Script to train a network to predict Patient Context Vector from notes
+### Script to train a network to predict Patient Context Vectors from notes

 Set the following env variables